 Find out the user and its privileges in Oracle

-Check all user having sys privileges
+Check all users having sys privileges

 select * from V$PWFILE_USERS;